eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 We define a new parameter `p_learn`, which ranges from 0 to 1.
 This parameter is the probability that a voter can become aware of a candidate they were not aware of before (rolled against for one or both candidates the voter is unaware of).
 When a voter successfully rolls to learn of a candidate, we use their (potentially noisy) perceived utility.

-If a voter was unaware of exactly one candidate in the runoff, they have a chance to learn about the other and vote for them if they realize they think they have higher utiliyt.
+If a voter was unaware of exactly one candidate in the runoff, they have a chance to learn about the other and vote for them if they realize they think they have higher utility.
 Otherwise they vote for the one they were already aware of.
 If a voter was unaware of both, and becomes aware of one or both of the runoff candidates, then they vote for whichever has higher utility (if they are still unaware of one, they vote for the one they are aware of).

 At 0, we effectively have the coma model when we maintain noise from the primary.
 We see that a coma runoff is essentially as good or better than STAR (depending on noise), but even for extremely small learning rates, the gap between STAR and Approval Top-2 grows significantly.
 As long as a small number of voters learn about at least one candidate (by osmosis) even if their opinions between them are wrong, the delayed runoff is significantly more accurate than STAR's automatic runoff.

-{% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-learn-sweep" mode="images" %}
+{% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-learn-sweep" mode="images" %}<br>

 As we sweep the runoff noise $t$, and keep the awareness fixed between the primary and runoff, the performance does not change much.
 Awareness appears to be the entire driver of improved outcomes.